 I’ve found the best iPhone 17 deal ahead of Black Friday

-Will the iPhone 17 be on sale this Black Friday?
-Here's how to find the best discounts on the newest iPhones

-Although the latest iPhones launched just two months before Black Friday, the shopping event is still your best chance to snap up a deal on all of Apple’s sleek smartphones, be it the 17 or older models.
-In previous years, I’ve found that the best discounts tend to be reserved for older devices – but I’ve just found a stellar saving on the all-new iPhone 17 Pro.
+Whether you’re looking for a fresh handset or great-value contract, I’m here to help you find the best iPhone Black Friday deals.
+The shopping event remains the prime time to pick up one of Apple’s sleek smartphones for less, be it the new 17 or older models.
+While the best discounts tend to be reserved for older devices, I’ve already found a stellar saving on the all-new iPhone 17 Pro.

-As one of The Independent’s tech critics, I’ve been covering Apple’s Black Friday reductions for nearly 10 years.
-I’m a veteran when it comes to scouting out the biggest and best deals, and I’m on hand once again this year.
-In the run-up to the official Black Friday kick off (28 November), and throughout the event, I’ll be rounding up the finest iPhone deals and budget-friendly phone contracts as they land from various providers.
+As one of The Independent’s tech critics, I’ve been covering Apple’s Black Friday reductions for close to a decade.
+I know exactly where the real bargains hide, and I’ll be doing the legwork again this year.
+In these final four days before official Black Friday kick off (28 November), and throughout the event, I’ll be rounding up the finest iPhone deals and budget-friendly phone contracts as they land from various providers.

 Follow live: Latest offers and news in our Black Friday 2025 live blog